cevr/firespace/README.md

 ## Introduction

 Firespace is for developers who want to quickly develop applications using Firebase, without all of the overhead.
 Currently only targeting the firebase real time database.
+1kb gzipped!

 ```
 npm install @cvr/firespace